Henri Giraud: Army of Africa leader

 After Admiral Darlan's assassination, Giraud became his de facto successor with Allied support.
 This occurred through a series of consultations between Giraud and Charles de Gaulle.
 De Gaulle wanted to pursue a political position in France and agreed to have Giraud as commander-in-chief, as the more militarily qualified of the two.
 Giraud took part in the Casablanca conference, with Roosevelt, Churchill and de Gaulle, in January 1943.
 Later, after very difficult negotiations, Giraud agreed to suppress the racist laws, and to liberate Vichy prisoners from the South Algerian concentration camps.
 Henri Giraud and Charles de Gaulle then became co-presidents of the French Committee of National Liberation and Free French Forces.
 Giraud wanted to keep all racial laws.
 In the US, he praised the achievements of Nazi Germany.
 The Cremieux decree was only restored by General de Gaulle.
 De Gaulle consolidated his political position at Giraud's expense because he was more up to date with the political situation.
 Giraud went to the U.S. in July on a useless trip while de Gaulle gained strength.
 Giraud made a fool of himself in Detroit with a speech praising Nazi achievements in Germany.

-Following the Resistance uprising in Corsica on 11 September 1943, Giraud sent an expedition, including two French destroyers, to help the resistance movement without informing the committee.
-This drew more criticism from de Gaulle, and he lost the co-presidency in November 1943.
+Following the resistance uprising in Corsica on 11 September 1943, Giraud sent an expedition, including two French destroyers, to help the resistance movement without informing the committee.
+This drew more criticism from de Gaulle, and Giraud lost the co-presidency in November 1943.

 When the Allies found out that Giraud was maintaining his own intelligence network, the French committee forced him from his post as a commander-in-chief of the French forces.
 He refused to accept a post of Inspector General of the Army and chose to retire after forty-four years' service.
 On 10 March 1944 he received a telegram from Winston Churchill offering Churchill's sympathy for the death of Giraud's daughter who had been captured in Tunisia, and carried off into Germany with her four children.
 On 28 August 1944, he survived an assassination attempt in Algeria.

 Postwar life

-On 2 June 1946, he was elected to the French Constituent Assembly as a representative of the Republican Party of Liberty and helped to create the constitution of the Fourth Republic.
+On 2 June 1946, Giraud was elected to the French Constituent Assembly as a representative of the Republican Party of Liberty and helped to create the constitution of the Fourth Republic.
 He remained a member of the War Council and was decorated for his escape.
-He published two books, Mes Evasions (My Escapes, 1946) and Un seul but, la victoire: Alger 1942–1944 (A Single Goal, Victory: Algiers 1942–1944, 1949) about his experiences.
+Giraud published two books, Mes Evasions (My Escapes, 1946) and Un seul but, la victoire: Alger 1942–1944 (A Single Goal, Victory: Algiers 1942–1944, 1949) about his experiences.

 Henri Giraud died in Dijon, France, on 11 March 1949.